-Rachael Newman has developed an interest for murders after she met psycho Patrick Bateman.
-To further study the subject, she enrolls at the university department for Behavioural and Social Sciences, under the expert leadership of ex-FBI man Robert Starkman.
+Rachael Newman has developed an interest for murders after she encountered psychopath Patrick Bateman.
+To further study the subject, she enrolls at the university department for Behavioural and Social Sciences, under the expert leadership of former FBI agent Robert Starkman.
 Very certain about herself, Rachael has one single goal: to become class assistant.
 It's a prestigious job as having that position will almost guarantee employment at the FBI.
 But becoming class assistant is no easy task to accomplish, as the first trouble arises when secretary Gerty Fleck decides she is too young for it.
 And Gerty Fleck won't be the only obstacle.
 Written by

 Arnoud Tiele (firstname.lastname@example.org)

 In an outtake between William Shatner and Kim Poirier, William bursts out in a coughing fit in which Kim reacts to in character.
 After she walks off, William says "Wow, that girl really gets to ya!".
 See more »